aneezJaheez/PSN-CF-Recommender-System/Pipeline & References.md

 •	Wes McKinney.
 Python for Data Analysis.
 O’Reilly Media, Inc, October 2017

-NOTE : This file will be updated after the keras model has been added to the repository
+NOTE : This file will be updated after the keras model has been added to the repository.